 There are a few really nice aspects to the Expedition poles that I’ve come to appreciate.
-They are made using a professional “aircraft grade” light weight aluminum which helps keep the overall weight in check at just about 10.5 ounces per pole.
+They are made using professional “aircraft grade” lightweight aluminum which helps keep the overall weight in check at just about 10.5 ounces per pole.

 3) Black Diamond Alpine Carbon Cork Trekking Poles

-If you are looking for top of the line trekking poles, than these are your Rolls-Royce poles.
+If you are looking for top-of-the-line trekking poles then these are your Rolls-Royce poles.
 If you make the investment and spring for these, you’ll probably never need another pair.
 I was a bit wary to make the investment at first, but they are definitely worth it.

 Here’s what I like about these.
-First, the use a completely different material for the actual pole construction.
-It’s a completely carbon fiber build, allowing them to weigh in at just 9.4 ounces each.
+First, they use a completely different material for the actual pole construction.
+It’s a complete carbon fiber build, allowing them to weigh in at just 9.4 ounces each.
 These were the only ones that I’ve found with a lighter build than the Pace Maker’s (reviewed above).

-Like others, the handles are made of a durable and versatile material.
-I also really like the “360 degree straps” which are not only very functional, but can also help prevent wrist injury from awkward twists and pulls.
+Like others, the handles are made of durable and versatile material.
+I also really like the “360-degree straps” which are not only very functional but can also help prevent wrist injury from awkward twists and pulls.
 To top it off, they also have non-slip extension grips – made of foam – under the cork grips for a secure “choke” position, as needed.

-Your standard kit will come with the interchangeable carbide trips, and baskets (both “trekking” and “powder”).
+Your standard kit will come with interchangeable carbide trips, and baskets (both “trekking” and “powder”).
 I really like the FlickLock mechanism for adjusting and locking.
-It’s a bit more advanced than most and is made of a high caliber graphite material.
+It’s a bit more advanced than most and is made of high-caliber graphite material.